In a perfect world, if you could do just one thing – a daily habit – every day that would set you up for success, what would that be?

 Do you have that one thing?
 And how do you make your one thing a daily habit for success?

-Because daily habits are the engine that move us toward our goals.
+Because daily habits are the engine that moves us toward our goals.

 When you’ve identified a goal or an outcome you want to work towards, what you need to get there is a system that will propel you in that direction and that system requires forming a habit – something that you do consistently day after day.